omidarmat/onLearn/react.md

 ### The profiler developer tool

 We have used the React developer tools all the time until now, but actually we have used only half of it.
-Let's now meet the other half which is the.
+Let's now meet the other half which is the React Profiler Rool.

 With the profiler we can analyze renders and re-renders.
 We can see which components have rendered, why they are rendered, and also how long each render took.